Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Depart for Italy.
 The particulars of your arrival overseas are detailed with your flight itinerary.

-Upon arrival at the Bari airport, make your own travel arrangements to Alberobello.
-For details, refer to your VBT Handbook.
+Upon arrival at Bari International Airport, make your own independent travel arrangements to your centrally located hotel in Alberobello.
+For details, refer to your Vacation Preparation Handbook.

-When you arrive in Alberobello at the start of your Puglia self-guided biking tour, you might feel as if you’ve stepped into a fairytale, thanks to the city’s many trulli.
-These round, white-washed, dry-stone huts capped with conical limestone roofs were constructed without mortar so they could be quickly disassembled when word got around that the taxman was on his way.
-Their original purpose was to store agricultural tools but they later became dwellings.
+When you arrive in Alberobello, you might feel as if you’ve stepped into a fairytale, thanks to the city’s many trulli.
+These round, whitewashed, dry-stone huts capped with conical limestone roofs were originally built without mortar so they could be quickly dismantled when the tax collector was approaching.
+Though they were once used to store agricultural tools, many later became dwellings.
 Today, they are a carefully preserved symbol of Puglia and a UNESCO World Heritage site.
-Many have been beautifully restored for modern living, including the ones clustered within the hotel village that welcomes you today.
-Make yourself at home in your very own charming trullo house, relax after your journey, and stroll among these 500-year-old dwellings, some of their roofs marked with chalk-white symbols meant to bless their inhabitants.
+Many trulli have been beautifully restored for modern living, including those that make up Trulli e Puglia, your unique hotel for the night.

 Get to know your bicycle and ease into the rhythm of biking in Italy during today’s ride.
-From the center of Alberobello, you will enter the rolling Itria Valley.
-Take your time on today’s ride, stopping to savor the rustic landscape of ancient olive trees, small vineyards, and vegetable gardens interspersed among farmhouses and trulli.
-Your route brings you to the hilltop village of Locorotondo, rated one of Italy’s “most beautiful villages.”
-As you approach, it appears like a vision in white on a hilltop.
-Walk into its shaded, labyrinthine alleys, filled with Baroque churches and finely sculpted architecture, and find a gelato in its historic center or in a café overlooking the valley, before returning to Alberobello at your leisure.
+From the center of Alberobello, you’ll enter the rolling Itria Valley.
+Take your time on today’s route, pausing to savor the rustic landscape of ancient olive trees, small vineyards, and vegetable gardens nestled among farmhouses and trulli.
+These buildings are so distinctive that UNESCO has listed them as a World Heritage site.

 Today's Ride Choices